Marching members: Please review the rules and procedures that go with the new uniforms.

 To log into CorpsData the first time:

-Returning members: The first half of tuition, $100.00, is now due and payable no later than November 17, 2012.
+Returning members: The first half of tuition, $100.00, is due no later than November 30, 2016.
 You may also pay dues in monthly installments.
 Please contact Corps Director Al Gagne to make arrangements to pay by installments or if you have any questions or concerns.
+See Returning Member Tuition Agreement for more information.

 Note: There is a $1.00 processing fee when paying online.